maptiler/maptiler-3d-js/readme.md

 </p>

 ## 3D objects on MapTiler maps
-With this MapTiler SDK plugin, you can add 3D objects (glTF/glb files) to your basemap, with plenty of customizations!
+With this MapTiler SDK plugin, you can add 3D objects  from glTF/glb files. to your basemap, with plenty of customizations!
+Those can be meshes, groups of meshes, point clouds and a mix of all these.

 ![](images/mansion.png)
 [Sellers Mansion, captured by Katie Wolfe, License CC Attribution](https://sketchfab.com/3d-models/sellers-mansion-4aad9d86ec5e484c949e931b67a4243f)